MA in Social Justice

 - Develop the skills of social assessment and analysis;

-- Develop practical knowledge and skills: community organizing, community development, advocacy in public policy, recruiting and managing volunteers.
+- Develop practical knowledge and skills: community organizing, community development, nonprofit management, advocacy in public policy, recruiting and managing volunteers.

 - Dual Degree with MDiv